turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 new_hash = Hash.new(0)
 ```

 In the above declaration, the default value of any key created for `new_hash` has a default value of 0.
-Keep this in mind for the future - you may find it helpful down the road.
+Keep this in mind for the future - you may find it helpful down the road🍕.

 We can also create a hash with some initial key/value pairs.
 Let's use this syntax to create our stew hash: